conda-forge/bleach-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `bleach` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `bleach, bleach-with-css` can be installed with `conda`:

 ```
-conda install bleach
+conda install bleach bleach-with-css
 ```

 or with `mamba`:

 ```
-mamba install bleach
+mamba install bleach bleach-with-css
 ```

 It is possible to list all of the versions of `bleach` available on your platform with `conda`: